Kasiett/c0323-code-solutions/html-forms/html-forms-quiz-notes.md

 The type attribute is used to specify the type of data that can be entered into an HTML type="text",type="checkbox",type="number"
 - Is an HTML `<input>` element a block element or an inline element?
-By default it is inline element , but type="checkbox", type="radio", and type="range", may have block-like or inline-block display behaviors.
+By default it is inline element , but type="checkbox", type="radio", and type="range", may have blocklike or inline-block display behaviors.
 ## Notes

 All student notes should be written here.